new-church/sc-www/content/news/saa-agm.md

 date: 2021-08-20 00:00:00 +1100 AEDT
 ---

-Due to the extended Sydney Covid lockdown (lasting until end September) it has been decided to postpone the AGM of the Swedenborg Association of Australia until 7:45pm on Friday, 26th November 2021.
+Due to the extended Sydney Covid lockdown it was decided to postpone the AGM of the Swedenborg Association of Australia until 7:45pm on Friday, 26th November 2021.

 For the AGM agenda and papers and a Zoom link, [click here](https://swedenborg.com.au/events/202111261945-nsw-saa) to check the event entry on this website.